If you’ve checked my website here in the last few days, you’re

 This one has a stalker/serial killer who is shadowing my main female character, Stacie Capella.
 I’ve already had one friend tell me she won’t read it and that’s fine.
 But I wanted to try something darker.
 Not sure I’ll try it again, but I’ll have to wait and see.

 Now, on to book three as I wait for the rest of the comments from beta readers.
 I’m determined this one will get done faster.

 Bananas.
 I’m ready when you are!
 Photo Stuart Robertson/Dreamstime.

 Happy Valentine’s Day!
 A day for hearts, flowers, chocolate, and, of course, love.

 It’s Stacie Capella’s 29th birthday.
 Her wonderful friends have surprised her with a small celebration in her shop, The Bell, Book and Crystal, before opening.
-Eileen has brought a beautiful cake, which pleases the ever-hungry Colin, and a couple of Milk Bones, which is awarded much tail-wagging by Bananas, the labradoodle on steroids.
+Eileen has brought a beautiful cake, which pleases the ever-hungry Colin, and a couple of Milk Bones, which are awarded much tail-wagging by Bananas, the labradoodle on steroids.
 Stacie is surprised and touched by the exquisite card Colin, a graphic designer, has created for them all to sign, and delighted with the lovely brooch Mir has made from repurposed costume jewelry.
 It is a wonderful surprise and Stacie enjoys it completely.
 Colin enjoys the cake.
-Continue reading
+Continue Reading →

 It’s February.
 And while most people are thinking groundhogs, Valentines, or simply not freezing in a polar vortex, in the gem and jewelry world, the movement of dealers, jewelers, designers, and suppliers–not to mention TONS of rock–to Tucson is shifting the Earth on its axis.
-Continue reading
+Continue Reading →

 If you need a reason to own your emerald birthstone, besides the beautiful color and rich history, you might think about its self-improvement properties.